overture-stack/docs/website/workshop/01-Running-the-Demo.md

 ### Stopping the Demo

 We'll keep the demo running as a reference while we walk through the architecture.
-When your ready to remove it run:
+When your ready to remove it, run:

 ```bash
 make reset
 ```

 :::tip Windows (PowerShell)

 ```powershell
 .\run.ps1 reset
 ```

 :::

 **Next:** Now that you've seen the working portal, let's understand how the pieces fit together.